Disease/Disorder

 History

-Essential components of the history in a patient with a shoulder injury include time of onset, location, mechanism of injury, associated symptoms (e.g., neurovascular), modifying conditions, history of prior shoulder injuries, and previous interventions.
-Pain, swelling, loss of function, snapping/cracking sensation, instability (e.g., shoulder feeling loose), and possible deformity over the affected area may be described.
+Essential components include time of onset, location, mechanism of injury, associated symptoms (e.g., neurovascular), modifying conditions, history of prior shoulder injuries, and previous interventions.
+Pain, swelling, loss of function and strength, locking/snapping/cracking sensation, instability (e.g., shoulder feeling loose), and possible deformity over the affected area may be described.
+It is important to ask about seizure history for posterior dislocations.

 Physical examination